ipetkov/crane/docs/API.md

 `postBuildInstallFromCargoBuildLog` will be run as a post build hook.

 **Required nativeBuildInputs**: assumes `cargo` is available on the `$PATH`

+### `craneLib.remapSourcePathPrefixHook`

+Defines `configureRustcRemapPathPrefix()` which can be used to set up a source map using the [`--remap-path-prefix`] option.
+The output of the derivation gains a dependency on the source code stored within the Nix store, but in return debuggers / other tools are able to resolve source file references to the correct files.

+The option is set by appending to the `CARGO_BUILD_RUSTFLAGS` environment variable, meaning it will not override any existing rustc flags you have set.
+However, the option may not be applied if you have set any `rustflags` configuration options with higher priority (e.g. target / `cfg()`-specific); in this case you will have to setup source mapping yourself.

+`configureRustcRemapPathPrefix()` takes two positional arguments:
+1. a path to where the source will map *to*, i.e. the project sources.
+   * If not specified, the value of `$srcForRemapPathPrefix` will be used, if defined to a non-empty value
+   * Otherwise, the value of `$src` will be used, if defined to a non-empty value
+   * Otherwise, an error will be raised
+1. a path to where the source will map *from*, i.e. the current working directory
+   * If not specified, the current working directory will be used

+**Automatic behavior:** runs as a pre-build hook if either `doRemapPathPrefix` is set to a non-empty value, or if `doRemapPathPrefix` is *not set* and `dontStrip` is set to a non-empty value

 ### `craneLib.removeReferencesToRustToolchainHook`